timhausweiler/p3-couchworking/README.md

 ## Project Description

-CouchWorking is the AirBNB for private Coworking spaces: have a spare desk in your flat and are tired of working home alone?
-Share your desk on CouchWorking and meet like-minded people from around the world!
+CouchWorking is the AirBNB for private Coworking spaces: are your tired of working home alone and have a spare desk in your flat?
+Share it on CouchWorking and meet like-minded people from around the world!
 If you'd like, you can even offer your guest a place to stay!

 ## Wireframes